 When the Cold Winds Blow and the Snow Falls

 At the possibility of any bad weather, district personnel watch the weather forecasts throughout the night and early morning.
-The Superintendent’s office is in contact with a number of agencies, including the school bus service, local city and law enforcement, the national weather service office and area school districts to make the best decision possible.
+The Superintendent’s office stays in contact with a number of school personnel, city entities, and local law enforcement to make the best decision possible.

-Temperatures, amounts of snow, visibility, and road conditions are all considered when determining whether or not to have school.
+Temperatures, wind chills, amounts of snow, and visibility are all considered when determining whether or not to have school.
 There are often two different weather-related decisions to make: One involves heavy snowfall, while the other, wind and frigid temperatures.